U.S. and Belgian forces conduct HIRAIN training

 |1

-This work, U.S. and Belgian forces conduct HIRAIN training [Image 2 of 2], by A1C Tabatha Chapman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and Belgian forces conduct HIRAIN training, by SrA Brenden Beezley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.